Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 A new voice joined them - Daniel’s. *“Anarakyuawentue.”*

 It was a *good* word.
-Daniel was even better with words than Shyow in some ways---He learned them slower, but he *thought* about them long and hard, and in ways that Vemik knew were so far beyond him he may as well be throwing stones at a mountain’s peak.
+Daniel was even better with words than Shyow in some ways - He learned them slower, but he *thought* about them long and hard, and in ways that Vemik knew were so far beyond him he may as well be throwing stones at a mountain’s peak.
 Seeing him play with them so freely just inspired Vemik to be better and to learn words the way Daniel knew them.

 Daar turned to him and panted in his strange friendly way of greeting.
 “Hmm.
 I like how that sounds!
 Sorta...rolls off the tongue!”